vdumbrav/TON-Lottery-Parser/README.md

 # TON Lottery Parser

-A TypeScript/Node.js CLI tool that fetches **all** NFT-minting traces and prize payouts from a USDT-based TON smart-contract lottery on Testnet, parses them, and appends structured records into a CSV file for further analysis.
+A TypeScript/Node.js CLI tool that fetches **all** NFT-minting traces and prize payouts from a TON smart-contract lottery on Mainnet, parses them, validates transactions, and appends structured records into a CSV file for further analysis.

 ---